jwcastillo/cardomatic/README.md

 Then create directory that will contain all your CSV files.

-Each CSV file must contain 2 columns with name & image filename (image must be local, not remote).
+Each CSV file must contain 2 columns with image filename (image must be local, not remote) and the text behind the page.
 This is an example:

 ```
-"Elephant","images/elephant.jpg"
-"Rabbit","images/rabbit.jpg"
+"images/elephant.jpg","Elephant"
+"images/rabbit.jpg","Rabbit"
 ...
 ```

 Run `cardomatic` in that directory.
-Once it's done, marvel at all the generated PDFs before printing them.
+Once it's done, marvel at all the generated PDFs before printing them with the following settings:

+* Landscape
+* Duplex
+* Fit to page (the generated PDF has no margins)